A2 · ElementaryEnglish

 Both countable & uncountable:

-• any → negatives/questions → There isn’t any milk left.
+• any → negatives/questions → There isn’t any milk left. / Is there any milk left?

-Articles + Quantifiers:
+Articles + quantifiers:

 • a / an → before singular countable nouns → a piece of advice, a bottle of water

-• the → with specific nouns (singular or plural) → the milk in the fridge, the apples are on the table
+• the → with specific nouns (singular or plural) → the milk in the fridge, the apples on the table

-6. Verb Agreement
+6. Verb agreement

-Countable plural nouns → plural verb
+• Countable plural nouns → plural verb

-Uncountable nouns → singular verb
+• Uncountable nouns → singular verb

 Examples: